akisselev/google-ads-analyzer/README.md

 # Google Ads Analyzer

-A Claude skill that analyzes Google Ads and Merchant Center CSV exports.
+A Claude skill that analyzes Google Ads CSV exports.
 Drop in a report, get metrics, charts, and a written analysis.
 No setup, no prompting required.

 Works in **Claude Cowork** (desktop app) and **Claude Code** (CLI) — same skill format.